 3. Oriented Strand Board — Also known as wood composite or engineered wood siding, OSB is made from wood strands and resin, bonded under pressure and heat.
 Unfortunately, it has the same vulnerabilities as typical wood siding.
 James Hardie fiber cement siding does not share these problems, assuring you of its long-lasting performance.

 4. Wood and PVC Trim — The trim is like the decorative piping: while it doesn't strengthen the structure, it makes the difference between a plain-looking and a well-maintained exterior.
 Whatever you do, don't skimp on the trim: wood trim, for instance, looks nice at first, but wouldn't last long with constant exposure to temperature changes.
 PVC, being a plastic product, has more or less the same vulnerabilities as vinyl.
 HardieTrim® boards, on the other hand, are engineered with the same standards as other James Hardie products

 All James Hardie fiber cement products require no painting and virtually no maintenance, thanks to ColorPlus® Technology.
 This and other features are the reasons fiber cement siding replacement in Marietta is consistently recognized by Remodeling magazine.
 In fact, they consider is as #1 among home improvement projects with the most ROI for over a decade.

-If you would like to know more about James Hardie products or our other services, including roofing and painting, call Nelson Exteriors at (678) 283-8171.
+If you would like to know more about James Hardie products or our other services, including roofing and painting in Marietta, GA, call Nelson Exteriors at (678) 283-8171.
 You may also fill out our contact form for a free, no-obligation quote.